top of page

 Demand response enables electricity users to decrease their use of electricity during times of peak energy use.
 Traditionally, this was done manually by powering down certain equipment.
 Now, this process can be automated.
 Whereas demand response impacts the demand for electricity, VPPs relate to the supply of energy.
 Although they are both related to a smart grid, they address different aspects of it.

-Are there incentives for residents on a VPP?
+Are there incentives for residents to participate in a VPP?

 Some local, state, and federal incentives help implement a low-carbon grid.
 The incentives for households and businesses vary by location.
 In the United States, federal tax credits for solar power systems and solar batteries reduce the total cost of solar PV systems.
 Some local governments or utilities offer additional incentives.